phaethonp/we-ai/readme.md

   :large_blue_circle:
 </p>

-# Transforming Property Development with WE-AI's AI-Driven Framework
+# Transforming Property Development
-We provide tools and resources to initiate project proposals and manage property development.<br>
+WE-AI's AI-Driven Framework provides tools and resources to users to initiate project proposals and manage property development.<br>

 ### I A SUITE OF FREE OPEN-SOURCE TOOLS SERVED FROM A CENTRAL POINT
 :small_blue_diamond: Ease of Access to Technical Information through Natural Language<br>